jackyzha0/quartz/content/configuration.md

 This part of the configuration concerns anything that can affect the whole site.
 The following is a list breaking down all the things you can configure:

-- `pageTitle`: used as an anchor to return to the home page.
+- `pageTitle`: title of the site.
 This is also used when generating the [[RSS Feed]] for your site.
 - `enableSPA`: whether to enable [[SPA Routing]] on your site.
 - `enablePopovers`: whether to enable [[popover previews]] on your site.
 - `analytics`: what to use for analytics on your site.
 Values can be
   - `null`: don't use analytics;
   - `{ provider: 'plausible' }`: use [Plausible](https://plausible.io/), a privacy-friendly alternative to Google Analytics; or
   - `{ provider: 'google', tagId: <your-google-tag> }`: use Google Analytics
-- `caononicalUrl`: sometimes called `baseURL` in other site generators.
-This is used for sitemaps and RSS feeds that require an absolute URL to know where the canonical 'home' of your site lives.
-This is normally the deployed URL of your site (e.g. `https://quartz.jzhao.xyz/` for this site).
-Note that Quartz 4 will avoid using this as much as possible and use relative URLs whenever it can to make sure your site works no matter _where_ you end up actually deploying it.
+- `baseUrl`: this is used for sitemaps and RSS feeds that require an absolute URL to know where the canonical 'home' of your site lives.
+This is normally the deployed URL of your site (e.g. `quartz.jzhao.xyz` for this site).
+Do not include the protocol (i.e. `https://`) or any leading or trailing slashes.
+  - This should also include the subpath if you are [[hosting]] on GitHub pages without a custom domain.
+For example, if my repository is `jackyzha0/quartz`, GitHub pages would deploy to `https://jackyzha0.github.io/quartz` and the `baseUrl` would be `jackyzha0.github.io/quartz`
+  - Note that Quartz 4 will avoid using this as much as possible and use relative URLs whenever it can to make sure your site works no matter _where_ you end up actually deploying it.
 - `ignorePatterns`: a list of [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) patterns that Quartz should ignore and not search through when looking for files inside the `content` folder.
+See [[private pages]] for more details.
 - `theme`: configure how the site looks.
   - `typography`: what fonts to use.
 Any font available on [Google Fonts](https://fonts.google.com/) works here.
     - `header`: Font to use for headers